Chaim Grade: The last novel

 Sons and Daughters is the last Grade's novel, first published in English translation in 2025; Kirsch called it "the last great Yiddish novel".

 Grade started to publish it weekly in 1965 in a Yiddish newspaper Tog-Morgn Zhurnal under the title Dos alte hoyz (The Old House).
 After a two-year pause, he continued to publish it in 1968-1971 under the name Zin un Tekhter (Sons and Daughters).
 When the newspaper was closed, he continued it in Forverts, under the new name, Beys Harav (The rabbi's house).
 Grade died in 1982 before completing a final version of the novel.
 The novel remained unpublished for over four decades due to complications involving Grade's widow, who held his papers but refused to allow translation while she was alive.
 Following her death in 2010, the manuscript was discovered in 2014 among 20,000 books and papers from the Grades' Bronx apartment that were transferred to the YIVO Institute for Jewish Research and the National Library of Israel.

 The novel, set in the interwar period in Lithuania, tells the story of Rabbi Sholem Shachne Katzenellenbogen and his five children who are "drifting away" from Orthodox Jewish traditions toward secular life, Zionism, and emigration to America.
 Grade's work has been compared to Dostoyevsky and Tolstoy in its scope and depth, depicting the complex religious, economic, and cultural landscape of pre-Holocaust Jewish Eastern Europe.
 Translated by Rose Waldman over eight years, the novel was published in English by Knopf in March 2025, with additional material discovered in 2023 that offered a glimpse of Grade's intended conclusion to the work he had abandoned in 1976.

 Dwight Garner described the book as "hopelessly, miraculously, unremittingly funny", and Waldman's translation as "miraculous".
 Lily Meyer, in her review for The Nation, writes that "This is not a novel you read for the plot but for a world to sink into, a sprawling yarn that unspools in hugely entertaining detail, encompassing all the ingredients of life—sex, money, domesticity, religion—that we want in a realist novel."
+Zackary Sholem Berger praised the translation, writing that it "reads smoothly and without hiccup in English, but with all the heymishe verbiage and concepts you would expect", and "the translation worked out, like a good cholent and a lucky omen".

 One of the novel's characters is Khlavneh Vilner, a semi-fictional self-portrait of Grade.